kelseywwwt/pp_jbh/README.md

    Asteroids are static.
 It's more fun and difficult in this long game.
    Only one asteroid.
 Too complicated to add another one.
+6. For position: keep the x, y position at the top left or no?

+   Keep them to see the payer's progress.

 ### Difficulties:
 - Design: